10 Best HVAC Companies in Hillsboro, OR

 Look for an HVAC company that employs qualified technicians with the necessary licensure and training.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.

 HVAC contractors in Oregon need a construction contractor license issued by the Oregon Construction Contractors Board.
 In order to apply for this license, a contractor must be bonded and insured.
 Also check a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Pick a company with glowing feedback and good customer testimonials.
+Pick a company with positive feedback and good customer testimonials.

 Understand Work Details